Search engine (Google) handles billions of queries, every day about all kinds of issues, events, solutions, and the list goes on and on.

 Is it possible to control Google crawler?

 Yes.
-Controlling or blocking bot from crawling is possible
+Controlling or blocking the bot from crawling is possible

 If you want a bot to crawl through your website you need to implement the following tips: